-Rating Scale
+Appendix B - Rating Scale

-A rating scale is a scoring tool that lists the criteria for making judgments on competence.
+A rating scale is a scoring tool that lists the criteria for making judgments on the acquisition of a competence.
 It also articulates gradations of quality for each criterion, from not yet competent to competent.
 A rating scale clarifies expectations of instruction and assessment and is a useful tool for the instructor and the assessor.
 It can also be used by the trainee to monitor and improve overall performance.